sroeschus/sroeschus.github.io/content/posts/bdi/index.md

         --name=throughput-test-job --size=1gb
 ```

-When using filesystems up to 3GB of dirty write-back cache have been observed.
+When using filesystems up to 3GB of dirty writeback cache have been observed.

-## Limiting the size of the write-back cache
+## Limiting the size of the writeback cache

 To be able to make network block device volumes sustain memory pressure situations better,
-the amount of write-back memory needs to be limited.
-The size of the write-back cache can
+the amount of writeback memory needs to be limited.
+The size of the writeback cache can
 be limited by setting limits on the backing device info (BDI) of the device or filesystem.
 The backing device info currently supports two knobs:
 - [min_ratio](https://docs.kernel.org/admin-guide/abi-testing.html?highlight=sysfs+class+bdi#abi-sys-class-bdi-bdi-min-ratio) and
 - [max_ratio](https://docs.kernel.org/admin-guide/abi-testing.html?highlight=sysfs+class+bdi#abi-sys-class-bdi-bdi-max-ratio)

-The min_ratio allows assigning a minimum percentage of the write-back cache to a device.
-The max_ratio allows limiting a particular device to use not more than the given percentage of the write-back cache.
+The min_ratio allows assigning a minimum percentage of the writeback cache to a device.
+The max_ratio allows limiting a particular device to use not more than the given percentage of the writeback cache.
-The two above ratio's are only applied once the dirty write-back cache size has reached
+The two above ratio's are only applied once the dirty writeback cache size has reached
 $$ \frac{dirty\text{\textunderscore}ratio + background\text{\textunderscore}dirty\text{\textunderscore}ratio}{2} $$

 The existing [knobs](https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-class-bdi) are documented.